poole/hyde/docs/7.0.0/print.md

 $ npm run watch:js
 ~~~

-which will build a non-minified, non-transpiled (ES2016) version of `hydejack.js` after each filechange.
+which will build a non-minified version of `assets/js/hydejack.js` after each filechange.

-### How CSS works in Hydejack
+### How CSS is organized in Hydejack
-Hydejack takes a quite unique, and admittedly weird, approach to CSS.
+Hydejack takes a quite unique approach to CSS, which is motivated by the ability to
-The goal is to inline essential rules in a `style` tag in the `<head/>` of the page,
+inline essential CSS rules in a `style` tag in the `<head/>` of a page (to increase the loading speed),
-(to increase the loading speed of the page) while serving the rest in a separate file.
+while serving the rest in a separate file.

+The styles are written in SCSS and are located in the `_sass` folder, which looks like

 ~~~
 ├── hydejack
 │   ├── __inline
 │   ├── __link
-│   ├── _base.scss
+│   ├── _base.pre.scss
 │   ├── ...
-│   └── _social.scss
+│   └── _social.pre.scss
 ├── pooleparty
 │   ├── __inline
 │   ├── __link
-│   ├── _base.scss
+│   ├── _base.pre.scss
 │   ├── ...
-│   └── _type.scss
+│   └── _type.pre.scss
 ├── mixins.scss
 ├── my-inline.scss
 ├── my-style.scss